GitMike22/GitMike22/README.md

 - 👋 Hi, I’m @GitMike22
-- 👀 I’m interested in art, tennis, learning about tech, recently the world of software engineers
+- 👀 I’m interested in art, tennis, learning about tech, recently the world of software engineers + Cloud
-- 🌱 I’m currently learning HTML5 and CSS - looking forward to JS, and future languages!
+- 🌱 I’m currently learning Python, Linux, AWS Cloud with @OmenKing!
+(AWS Cloud Project Bootcamp!)
 - 💞️ I’m looking to collaborate on getting to know people in the industry and learning how its really like in the tech world as i want to get into it as a career change!
 - 📫 How to reach me mabriseno22@gmail.com